Tabimz/Tabimz/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Imani, a spftware engineering with electronics student based in London.
+I'm Imani, a software engineering with electronics student based in London.

 I am learning to integrate software with hardware through my classes and projects.